-The Risk Management Function is responsible for designing the risk appetite framework that is presented for discussion and challenge by the Board Risk and Compliance Committee members, and ultimately approved by the Board of Directors.
-This process leads to the creation of granular liquidity risk appetite limits that are monitored across the internal functions of the Bank.
+The Risk Management Function is responsible for designing the RAS that is presented for discussion and challenge by the BRCC members, and ultimately approved by the Board of Directors.
+This process leads to the creation of granular liquidity RALs that are monitored across the internal functions of the Bank.
 Notification and escalation processes are in place in order to ensure timely and adequate flow of information up to Committee and Board levels.

-The Bank makes use of Risk and Control Self-Assessments ("RCSAs") to identify, document and assess its key risk and controls, as is clearly described within the Bank's Risk Register.
+The Bank makes use of RCSAs to identify, document and assess its key risk and controls, as is clearly described within the Bank's Risk Register.
 This bottom-up approach to risk identification is also applied to liquidity risks across the Bank.
 The RCSA results are then used to help identify KRIs and define risk appetite metrics.